CesiumGS/3d-tiles/TileFormats/BatchTable/README.md

 ## Layout

-A Batch Table is composed of two parts: a JSON header and an optional binary body.
+A Batch Table is composed of two parts: a JSON header and an optional binary body in little endian.
 The JSON describes the properties, whose values either can be defined directly in the JSON as an array, or can refer to sections in the binary body.
 It is more efficient to store long numeric arrays in the binary body.
 The following figure shows the Batch Table layout:

 ![batch table layout](figures/batch-table-layout.png)

 When a tile format includes a Batch Table, the Batch Table immediately follows the tile's Feature Table if it exists.
 Otherwise, the Batch Table immediately follows the tile's header.
 The header will also contain `batchTableJSONByteLength` and `batchTableBinaryByteLength` `uint32` fields, which can be used to extract each respective part of the Batch Table.

-Code for reading the Batch Table can be found in [Cesium3DTileBatchTable.js](https://github.com/AnalyticalGraphicsInc/cesium/blob/master/Source/Scene/Cesium3DTileBatchTable.js) in the Cesium implementation of 3D Tiles.

 ### Padding